Woody1203/cloud-computing-demo/README.md

-# hello-world
+# Cloud computing project
-helloworld project for cloud computing
+demo project for cloud computing

 this is a test for branch of master